Treatment for Knee Arthritis in Fargo, ND

 Post-Traumatic arthritis is a more specific form of osteoarthritis.

 This type of arthritis is caused by the same degeneration of cartilage.
-However, this wear and tear is worsened by a particular injury to the knee such as a tear of the meniscus or the anterior cruciate ligament (ACL).
+However, this wear and tear is worsened by a particular injury to the joint.
+An example would be knee arthritis following a tear of the meniscus or the anterior cruciate ligament (ACL).

-Rheumatoid arthritis differs from osteoarthritis because rather than being solely located in the knee joint, rheumatoid arthritis can also be present throughout the rest of the body.
-You will find that if rheumatoid arthritis exists in a joint on one side of the body, it will also exist in the same joint on the other side of the body, which means that it will often be present in both knees.
+Rheumatoid arthritis differs from osteoarthritis because rather than being solely located in one particular joint, rheumatoid arthritis can also be present throughout the rest of the body.
+You will find that if rheumatoid arthritis exists in a joint on one side of the body, it will also exist in the same joint on the other side of the body, which means that it will often be present in both knees, both hips, or both shoulders.

 As of now, there is no real explanation for the cause of rheumatoid arthritis.
 Many experts point to the proven relationship between autoimmune diseases and inflammation of the joints.
 It is unclear what exactly propels the immune system to go awry, but evidence suggests that genes, hormones, and environmental factors may play a crucial role.